Perichondritis is an infection of the skin and tissue surrounding the cartilage of the outer ear.

 If you suffer any trauma to your ear (a scratch, blow, or piercing) and then develop pain and redness over the stiff part of the outer ear, contact your health care provider.
 You may need to take antibiotics.

-The best way to prevent this infection is to avoid piercing your ear through the cartilage (as opposed to the ear lobe).
+Avoid piercing your ear through the cartilage.
+Piercing the ear lobe is a better option.
 The popularity of cartilage piercing has led to a significant increase in the number of perichondritis and chondritis infections.

 Brant JA, Ruckenstein MJ.
 Infections of the external ear.
 In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 137.